 How to test: Has your data scientist already tried all the variables or derivatives that you can possibly think of?

-5. Provides production solutions
+5. A Good Data Scientist Provides production-Ready solutions

 Today's data scientists need to provide services that can run daily, on live data.